Nihir2904/Advanced_NLP/README.md

 The project contains the following key files:

-- `ingest.py`: Scrapes PDF books and indexes them into a vector DB for retrieval
+- `ingest.py`: Scrapes PDF files and indexes them into a vector DB for retrieval
 - `model.py`: Chains the LLaMA model with the vector DB to create a conversational retriever-reader
 - `chainlit.md`: Basic Chainlit app for prototyping a chat UI